-WANO-WANO is a Community Interest Company which will make little surplus on operating cost.
-Any surplus which will be achieved will go towards furthering the objectives of the organisation.
-It relies on grant funding via various sources.
-Without funding, the benefits the Group achieves for the Borough could not be fulfilled.
+The ITC are a constituted Parish Council which will make little surplus on operating cost.
+Any surplus which will be achieved will go towards furthering the objectives of the ITC.
+It relies on funding via various sources.
+Without funding, the benefits the ITC achieves for the Borough could not be fulfilled.